 - If you can’t make the May/December deadline, or you’re currently reading this in August, don’t worry!
 We accept pitches year-round as well for the blog.

-- Suggest a story for somebody else to write.
+- You can also suggest a story for somebody else to write.
 We’re happy to hear your ideas!

-If you would like to write for the Berkeley Science Review magazine, the first step is to send us a short query letter (a pitch).
+If you would like to write for the Berkeley Science Review, the first step is to send us a short query letter (a pitch) by email to email@example.com.
 The pitch should be about one page long and should sell your article.
-Tell us why your story is interesting and timely, the Berkeley angle, and whom you plan on interviewing.
+Tell us why your story is interesting and timely, what’s the Berkeley angle, and whom you plan on interviewing.
 Be specific about what you plan to do and let your personality come through in your writing style.
 Click here to see a sample proposal.
 We like to see queries that are well thought-out and compelling, but if you have a more vague idea you can send that in as well.
-Please be sure to submit pitches by the deadline for the current issue.

-We will let you know within a few weeks of submission whether your story has been selected for the next issue.
+We will let you know within a couple weeks of submission whether your story has been selected.
 If your story is selected, you’ll be assigned an editor who will discuss possible directions for the piece, recommend resources, and generally act as a helpful guide and vigilant proofreader.
 You, along with your editor, will work on re-writes and drafts of the article.

 The Berkeley Science Review, a non-profit publication, is granted one-time print rights, perpetual electronic publishing rights, and the right to unlimited promotional use of all material (text, photography, or art) submitted for publication.
 These materials will not be used in any other way, or reprinted elsewhere, without the express permission of the author.